abdelrazekrizk/echoes-of-the-ancients/Amazon S3/README.md

         print(f"Error retrieving lore from S3: {e}")
         return "Lore not found."
 ```
+**Workflow Summary:**
+1. Game assets (e.g., lore text files) are stored in an S3 bucket.
+2. When the game needs to access an asset (e.g., when the player uses the read command), the Lambda function calls the S3 API using Boto3.
+3. S3 returns the requested asset to the Lambda function.
+4. The Lambda function processes the asset (e.g., decodes the text) and sends it back to the game client.

 **Benefits of Using S3:**
 *    **Scalable and Durable Storage:** Ensures assets are always available.
 *    **Cost-Effective:** Pay-as-you-go pricing based on storage used and data transfer.
 *    **Easy Integration with Lambda:** Seamless integration with other AWS services.
 *    **Centralized Asset Management:** Provides a central repository for all game assets.

-**Summary:**

-- Game assets (e.g., lore text files) are stored in an S3 bucket.
-When the game needs to access an asset (e.g., when the player uses the read command), the Lambda function calls the S3 API using Boto3.
-- S3 returns the requested asset to the Lambda function.
-The Lambda function processes the asset (e.g., decodes the text) and sends it back to the game client.